-Of course, there are a number of great advantages to having central heating with a gas boiler, still, every now and then, you’re quite likely to run across a problem.
+Of course, there are a number of great benefits to having central heating with a gas boiler, still, every now and then, you’re quite likely to run across a problem.

-While it is possible that the situation you have will be unique, the large majority of the time you’re more than likely to realise that your gas boiler issue is a common one.
-This guarantees that choosing the appropriate resolution will be a lot simpler and quicker than what you thought.
+While it’s possible that the situation you have will be unique, the large majority of the time you’re quite likely to find that your gas boiler issue is a common one.
+This guarantees that choosing the appropriate resolution will be much simpler and quicker than what you thought.

 A considerable amount of gas boiler issues can essentially be avoided by getting your gas boiler serviced often, we strongly recommend at the very least annually.

 The 6 Most Usual Gas Boiler Repair Problems